 Older Dogs & Obesity

 Because they have a slower metabolism and a slower pace of life, it’s not unusual for older dogs to put on a bit of weight.
 While a bit of weight gain is to be expected, a lot of weight gain can be a problem.
-Canine obesity can lead to a wealth of serious health issues, especially as your dog approaches later life.
+Canine obesity can lead to a wealth of serious health issues, especially as your dog approaches later in life.
 If you’re worried about your dog’s weight, call your vet.
 They’ll be able to recommend a specialist senior diet to suit your dog’s changing lifestyle and metabolism.